CristianTth/PlayersUnite/README.md

 # PlayersUnite

-install node.js 18.12.1 LTS
+-install node.js 18.12.1 LTS

-clone the repo
+-clone the repo

-in terminal inside the project:
+-in terminal inside the project:

-npm install -g @angular/cli
+-npm install -g @angular/cli

-ng serve - to run the server
+-ng serve - to run the server